0xEigenLabs/eigen-estark-gevulot/README.md

 ## Prover/Verifier Packaging
-     1. You should create a packaging directory  such as  ~/packaging.Then copy the files ( tests/shell-test/scripts/* ) to ~/packaging .
+     1. You should create a packaging directory  such as  ~/packaging.
-     2. You
+         Then copy all the files   to ~/packaging .
+	 $ cp -a  tests/shell-test/scripts/*  ~/packaging/

+     2. Please  edit the file ~/packaging/my-local-key.pki  according the above  "2.
+Register Gevulot Key".

+     3. my_prover.json and my_verifier.json are for ops building images ,eg.
+        $ cat my_prover.json
+	{
+	  "ManifestPassthrough": {
+	    "readonly_rootfs": "true"
+	  },
+	  "Env":{
+	    "RUST_BACKTRACE": "1",
+	    "RUST_LOG": "debug"
+	  },
+	  "Program":"prover",            //the binary name of your prover "Mounts": {
+	    "%1": "/workspace"
+	  },
+	 "Files": ["gevulot/starkStruct.json"]      //the prover's configure file , you should modify it according your prover !!

+	}

+       4. copy the compiled prover/verifier to  ~/packaging .
+         If your http file server's working path is /data/http, you can run the pack.sh to package  the prover/verifier and deploy them to the gevulot server .

 ## Prover/Verifier Deployment
      1.ewrewrwr